Bachelor of Electrical and Electronics Engineering (Honours)

 - completion of SEP490 – 12 Week Engineering Work Experience (0 credit points)

-- Cloud (online) enrolled students are required to attend campus mode conducted activities for all units in the course (with the exception of units SEE010 and SEP490) during the trimester intensive week conducted in week 7.
-Attendance at campus mode activities is compulsory and failure to attend will result in a fail grade being awarded for the respective affected unit(s) for that particular trimester.
+- Cloud (online) enrolled students may be required to attend campus mode conducted activities during the corresponding intensive week in a trimester.
+Attendance at campus mode activities is linked to assessment requirements within the Engineering programmes, failure to attend will result in not meeting the hurdle requirement of the respective assessment.
+Thus, a fail grade shall be awarded for the respective affected unit(s) for that particular trimester.

 |SIT199||Applied Algebra and Statistics|